camueller/SmartApplianceEnabler/doc/EVCharger_EN.md

 2021-05-02 13:04:05,048 DEBUG: Executing SoC script: /opt/sae/soc/soc.sh
 2021-05-02 13:04:59,092 DEBUG: SoC: 51.0
 ```
-From the actual SOC (51%), target SOC (80% according to the vehicle configuration) and net battery capacity (36 kWh), the excess energy required (without taking charging losses into account) is calculated at 10.4 kWh:
+From the actual SOC (51%), target SOC (80% according to the vehicle configuration) and net battery capacity (36 kWh), the energy required (without taking charge loss into account) is calculated at 10.4 kWh:
 ```
 2021-05-02 13:05:04,747 DEBUG: energy calculation: 10440Wh evId=1 batteryCapactiy=36000Wh currentSoc=51% targetSoc=80%
 2021-05-02 13:05:32,404 DEBUG: ACTIVE/2021-05-02T13:04:04/2021-05-04T13:04:04::ENABLED/evId=1/soc=51%=>80%/energy=10440Wh/Optional Energy
 ```
-To calculate the SOC, the value configured for the vehicle for charging losses (`chargeLoss`) is first used - here 11%:
+To calculate the SOC, the value configured for the vehicle for charging loss (`chargeLoss`) is used - here 11%:
 ```
 2021-05-02 13:06:25,018 DEBUG: SOC calculation: socCurrent=51% socRetrievedOrInitial=51% batteryCapacity=36000Wh energyMeteredSinceLastSocScriptExecution=0Wh chargeLoss=11%
 ```
-The charging process has progressed and the calculated SOC is 20% (default value of the configuration) above the SOC of the last execution of the SOC script - so a new execution is necessary:
+The charging process has progressed and the calculated SOC is 20% above the SOC of the last execution of the SOC script (default value of the configuration) - so a new execution is necessary:
 ```
 2021-05-03 09:26:45,464 DEBUG: SOC calculation: socCurrent=71% socRetrievedOrInitial=51% batteryCapacity=36000Wh energyMeteredSinceLastSocScriptExecution=7796Wh chargeLoss=11%
 2021-05-03 09:26:45,468 DEBUG: Executing SoC script: /opt/sae/soc/soc.sh